mrkllntschpp/lammps-tutorials/README.md

 * [Click here to open Tutorial 5](LAMMPS-Tutorials-05.ipynb).
 Run LAMMPS!
 Learn how to make a grain boundary
 * [Click here to open Tutorial 6](LAMMPS-Tutorials-06.ipynb).
 Run LAMMPS!
 Learn how to strain a grain boundary until fracture
 * [Click here to open Tutorial 7](LAMMPS-Tutorials-07.ipynb).
 Run LAMMPS!
 Learn how to compute a number of per-atom metrics for use outside LAMMPS
+* [Click here to open Tutorial 8](LAMMPS-Tutorials-08.ipynb).
+Run LAMMPS!
+Learn how to add a 100-united atom polymer chain to LAMMPS

 I've even tried to update the scripts here to some of the newer LAMMPS versions.
 So far so good!